rohit-rkmr/Movie-Picker/README.md

 # movie-picker
 Picks a :fire: movie for you from the imdb top 250 movies
 ## Guidelines
-*Internet is required to run the program and collect data *install IMDbPY python package by typing -
+* Internet is required to run the program and collect data
+* Install IMDbPY python package by typing -

  ```
  pip install git+https://github.com/alberanid/imdbpy

  ```
-*Run the code
+* Run the code

 **Happy movie-watching!**:clapper::smile:
 ### Info